Zzzzzzzack/StarshipsDemo/README.md

 ```

 #### Future Implementation
-ALLLLLLRIGHT!!! this is the last chapter of this READ ME DOCUMENT!!
+ALLLLLLRIGHT!!!
+This is the last chapter of this READ ME DOCUMENT!!

-But it very important!!!
+But it very important too!!!

-As developer, we need to condider the future requirements and use cases as much as we can, then we can make our sturecture easier to implement and extend
+As developer, we should condider the future requirements and use cases as much as we can, and make our sturecture easier to implemented and extended

-In this demo, I already implement cuple of function to support future use
+In this demo, I already implemented cuple of functions to support future use
-- Support paging on the starship list
+- Paging on the starship list
 The paging busniess logic is very easy to implement in the current structure, the only thind we need to do is create a request instance using different page number:

 ```swift
 // Change the `page` to support paging let request = ZKGetStarshipsRequest(params: ZKGetStarshipsRequestParams(page: 1))
 ```
-- Support sort the starships
+- Sort the starships
-The support sorting the starships, we will need a small change on the Request model, now we only have one parameter "page",  I assumes that the API will support another parameter "sort", so the only thing we need to do is add this property to the request parameter:
+The support sorting the starships, we will need a small change on the Request model, now we only have one parameter "page", I assume that the API will support another parameter "sort", so the only thing we need to do is add a new property "sort" into ZKGetStarshipsRequestParams:
 ```swift
 struct ZKGetStarshipsRequestParams: Encodable {
     // Start from 1